 Introduction

 The performance of the counter-based probability estimation using two counter variables is beneficial in terms of coding efficiency compared to the CABAC state machine of HEVC.
-In comparison to JEM the tools of CE5.A2 (counter-based probability estimation) and CE5.B2 (32x8x8 and 16x8x8 bit range table) yield lower memory requirements.
+In comparison to JEM the tools of CE5.A2 (counter-based probability estimation) and CE5.B2 (32x8x8 and 16x8x8-bit range table) yield lower memory requirements.

 Results of experiments

-The simulations are done using the common test conditions.
-As described in the CE description all experiments contain a second set of results which are produced using the original context model initialization values.
+The simulations are done using the common test conditions[2].
+As requested in the CE description all experiments contain a second set of results which are produced using the original context model initialization values.
+Before all results are listed in the next section, an overview of the results for the main experiments in subset A and B is presented.

+Overview results

+Overview results for subset A (Test CE5.A2) – probability estimation

+The counter-based probability estimator is based on two counter variables which keep track of the source statistics as described in section CE5.A2 of the CE description.
+The first part of this experiment examines the resolution of the counter variables which are decreased from 2x15-bit to 10-bit + 14-bit.
+The following result shows the performance when the two different resolution configurations are directly compared with each other.
+Here, reference and test versions employ the custom window size probability estimator, updated context initialization values and the 32x8x8-bit table with pre-calculated range values.

+Table 1-Direct comparison of using 2x15-bit vs 10-bit + 14-bit for the counter variables